532910/ovpn-ca/README.md

 ## Revocation

-Just create a file named as a client's serial number to revoke, in <crls> directory configured as `crl-verify <crls> dir` on the OpenVPN server.
+Just create a file named as the client's serial number to revoke, in <crls> directory configured as `crl-verify <crls> dir` on the OpenVPN server.
-The file's content doesn't matter, though client's name is convenient.
+The file's content doesn't matter, though it is convenient to put the client's name there.

 Get client's certificate serial number:
 ```